AO World: History

+In 2016 to support its European expansion, AO opened its 84000 sqm headquarters in Bergheim, Germany.

-In 2017, the company announced it would sponsor the 11th series of ITV show, Britain's Got Talent.
+In 2017 the company announced it would sponsor the 11th series of ITV show, Britain's Got Talent.
 It also announced that it would extend its sponsorship with Lancashire County Cricket Club.
-It was also reported that company founder, John Roberts would step down as CEO, remaining on the board as Founder and Executive Director.
+It was also reported that company founder, Roberts, would step down as CEO, remaining on the board as founder and executive director.
 The former COO, Steve Caunce, took over as CEO.
 In March, the company announced that it had raised £50 million through share placing to support plans for further growth.
 The retailer also announced that it was to open a recycling plant in Telford, Shropshire.

-In January 2018, the retailer, reported that it had opened a new office in Manchester city centre, which was to be home to the business's in-house multimedia, IT and sales teams.
-In April, the business announced that it had become one of only twenty businesses in the world to have received over 100,000 Trustpilot reviews.
+In January 2018, the retailer reported that it had opened a new office in Manchester city centre, which was to be home to the business's in-house multimedia, IT and sales teams.
+In April, the business announced that it had become one of only 20 businesses in the world to have received over 100,000 Trustpilot reviews.
 In July, the business launched its new brand campaign, Delivering Tomorrow.
 It was also reported that it had committed to building a second major fridge recycling facility in the south east of England.
-The company also confirmed that it had completed the acquisition of the online phone retailer Mobile Phones Direct for £32.5 million as it looks to expand its offering in the mobile phone sector.
+The company also confirmed that it had completed the acquisition of the online phone retailer Mobile Phones Direct for £32.5 million, as it looked to expand its offering in the mobile phone sector.

-In January 2019, it was announced that Steve Caunce would step down as CEO, John Roberts would reassume the role.
+In January 2019, it was announced that Caunce would step down as CEO and Roberts would reassume the role.

 AO's recycling plant in Telford processed its millionth fridge in July 2019.

 AO Mobile launched in August 2019, offering all UK mobile networks and all handset manufacturers.
 Roberts described the launch as "a game changer for mobile phone customers".

-In August 2019, AO launched AO Finance in partnership with consumer finance provider Newday.
-AO Finance offers a market-leading rolling credit facility that gives more customers access to essential products through affordable finance.
+In August 2019, AO launched AO Finance in partnership with consumer finance provider NewDay.
+AO Finance offers a rolling credit facility that gives customers access to essential products through affordable finance.

 In October 2019, AO's plastic plant was unveiled as the company announced its ambition to use its recycling capabilities to ultimately make new fridges from the recycled materials extracted from old ones.